comp426-2023-spring/a03/README.md

 ## Setup

 1. After you've cloned your repository, run `npm init` and follow it through, adding and changing information as needed.
-2. Set package name to `node-dice`.
+2. Set package name to `node-rpsls`.
-2. Set the `main` file to be `./lib/roll.js`
+2. Set the `main` file to be `./lib/rpsls.js`
 3. Set the license to match the license in the repository.
-4. Once your `package.json` file is created, set the `bin` file to be `"roll-dice": "./bin/cli.js"`
+4. Once your `package.json` file is created, set the `bin` file to be `"rpsls": "./bin/cli.js"`
 5. Install dependencies.
 You'll need minimist for this assignment to parse command line arguments.
 6. Create directories `bin` and `lib` inside the root of the directory.
-7. Create `roll.js` inside the `lib` directory.
+7. Create `rpsls.js` inside the `lib` directory.
 This is going to be the main file and also where you will put your dice-rolling function(s).
 8. Create `cli.js` inside the `bin` directory.
-This is going to be the file that runs when you link/install the package and run `roll-dice`.
+This is going to be the file that runs when you link/install the package and run `rpsls`.
 9. Put the appropriate shebang in the `./bin/cli.js` file.
 10. Make sure `./bin/cli.js` is executable (i.e. run `chmod +x ./bin/cli.js`).